FishlandicFishy/lexicring/dict/gyatt.md

 4. [n] The part Definition 2 is referring to.

 * gyatt level: Level 5 Gyatt is the highest level.
+Level 10 Gyatt is hypothetical.
 * gyattmeister: Someone with a Level 5 Gyatt.

 5. Slang for having three bodies buried in one's backyard, as quoted from Google AI.[^1]